neo4j/neo4j-graphrag-python/docs/source/user_guide_rag.rst

 Using a Custom Model
 --------------------

-To avoid LangChain, developers can create a custom LLM class by subclassing the `LLMInterface`.
+If the provided implementations do not match their needs, developers can create a custom LLM class by subclassing the `LLMInterface`.
 Here's an example using the Python Ollama client:

 .. code:: python